 - Query the logs of requests for which status code 200 is returned.

 - Query the logs of requests whose length is greater than 70.

 Step 3: Analyze logs

-On the search and analysis page of a Logstore, enter a query statement in the search box, specify a time range, and then click Search & Analyze to analyze logs.
+On the search and analysis page of a Logstore, enter a query statement in the search box, and specify a time range to analyze logs.